tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 Notebook document
 -----------------

-Notebook documents (or "notebooks", all lower case) are text documents produced by the :ref:`notebook_app` which contain both computer code (e.g. python) and rich text format elements (paragraph, equations, figures, links, etc...).
+Notebook documents (or "notebooks", all lower case) are documents produced by the :ref:`notebook_app` which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc...).
 Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..) as well as executable documents which can be run to perform data analysis.